 Members of the Problem Solvers Caucus are saying they will not support new party leaders or a new Speaker unless the candidates agree to change the rules.

-The package of Break the Gridlock proposals is available here.
 The proposals as written are technical, and it helps to understand the abuses they are intended to curb.

 Abuse number one on the Caucus’s list is the Motion to Vacate the Chair.
 This motion was used by a faction of conservative Republican representatives against Speaker John Boehner in 2015.

 By threatening to withhold its support in a vote of no confidence, this faction would have given House Democrats enough votes to remove Boehner as the Speaker.